hapticdata/Sketchplate/README.md

 ##new
-Specify the location for the new project and any combinations of [hooks](#hooks) to perform upon completion
+Specify the location for the new project and any combinations of [hooks](#hooks) to perform upon completion.
+*In this example the user has their editor set up as Sublime Text 2, the current default editor*

   Usage: sketchplate-new [options] <location>